Firefox (film): Plot

 The dissidents working on the Firefox help Gant infiltrate the base.
 Pyotr Baranovich, one of the dissident scientists, briefs Gant about the aircraft and warns that there is a second prototype in the hangar.
-A fire will destroy the second plane and cause a diversion, allowing Gant to escape with the first plane.
+A fire will destroy the second plane and cause a diversion, allowing Gant to hijack the first plane.
 Gant knocks out Lt.
 Colonel Yuri Voskov, a Soviet pilot assigned to perform a test flight while the Soviet First Secretary visits.
 Alone with the unconscious Voskov, Gant decides to spare his life.
 The KGB finally learns Gant's identity, but it is too late.
 Although the scientists start the fire, the second prototype survives.
 Baranovich is singled out by Soviet personnel and draws a pistol, managing to shoot one of the guards before he is gunned down.
 As the commotion unfolds, Gant boards the Firefox and taxis out of the hangar.
 Colonel Kontarsky orders his men to open fire, but Gant successfully takes off.
-The British-American team, monitoring Soviet communications, realize that he is airborne.
+The British–American team, monitoring Soviet communications, realize that he is airborne.

 The Soviet First Secretary contacts Gant and tells him to return the plane.
 After Gant refuses, he orders the plane destroyed.
 Gant begins flying south to confuse his pursuers, then turns north.
 He narrates his actions on the cockpit voice recorder while the Soviets frantically try to stop him.
 General Vladimirov plans a trap for the Firefox, but Gant destroys a Soviet plane instead, and the First Secretary berates Vladimirov.
 Gant engages a homing device en route to a U.S. submarine, which will refuel him after he lands on the polar ice pack.
 A Soviet ship launches missiles, but none hit the plane.
 Gant reaches the submarine, whose crew refuel and rearm the Firefox.
 However, Gant's decision to let Voskov live has consequences—the Soviet pilot flies the second prototype, with orders to intercept him in the North Cape area.
 Gant is flying home when Voskov appears, engaging him in a dogfight.
 After a hard-fought battle, Gant fires a rearward missile with the aircraft's thought-control system, and Voskov's plane is destroyed.
 Gant continues his flight to safety.